FAQs

 Oh no!
 Put us in touch with a teacher you think might be interested and we can get working on your school to see if a trip would work for them.

 From the date of your application, you have a 14-day cooling-off period to change your mind and receive a full refund.
-If you withdraw from the trip after this 14-day period, your cancellation would be handled in line with our Terms & Conditions (available on your World Challenge portal).
+If you withdraw from the trip after this 14-day period, your cancellation would be handled in line with our Terms & Conditions, available on your trip portal.
 Just as you would with a normal holiday, World Challenge recommends purchasing your own pre-departure cancellation insurance to cover you should you to decide to withdraw prior to departure.
 Signing up to a trip is an exciting decision but please make sure you are familiar with our terms before agreeing to them.

 Once you’ve paid your first instalment, further payments should be made by direct debit, which you can set up when you apply.
-If you need to discuss a different payment method, please drop our support team an email at support@myworldchallenge.com.
+If you need to discuss a different payment method, please call our support team on 1300 728 568 (AUS) or 0800 456 134 (NZ).